ivanitlearning/AWS-Associate-Courses/README.md

 - Usable via Console, CLI, API, or SDK (integration)
 - Supports the automatic rotation of secrets using Lambda.
 - Directly integrates with RDS and a limited set of AWS products.
-  - If lambda is invoked and changes a secret, the password can automatically change in RDS.
+  - If Lambda is invoked and changes a secret, the password can automatically change in RDS.
 - Secrets are encrypted at rest.
 - Integrates with IAM, can use IAM permissions to control access to secrets.
 - Differences with SSM parameter store: